-2024 -29 Goals - Student Outcomes Focused Governance (SOFG)
+2024-29 Goals - Student Outcomes Focused Governance (SOFG)

-Early Literacy

-Goal 1 Percent of Kindergarten through 2nd grade students scoring at or above benchmark in early literacy as measured by DIBELS will increase from 67% in June 2023 to 91% by June 2029
+Early Literacy Goal 1 Percent of Kindergarten through 2nd grade students scoring at or above benchmark in early literacy as measured by DIBELS will increase from 67 % in June 2023 to 91 % by June 2029 Grades 3-8 Literacy Goal 2 Percent of students scoring CCR (college and career ready) on reading end of grade assessments in grades 3-8 will increase from 30.5 % in September 2023 to 50 % by June 2029 Math I Goal 3 Goal 3 Percent of students scoring CCR (college and career ready) on Math I assessments will increase from 27.4% in September 2023 to 57% by June 2029 Postsecondary Readiness Goal 4 Percent of rising 12th grade students on track to graduate from high school enrolled, enlisted or employed will increase from% to% by June 2029

-Grades 3 -8 Literacy

-Goal 2 Percent of students scoring CCR (college and career ready) on reading end of grade assessments in grades 3-8 will increase from 30.5% in September 2023 to 50% by June 2029

-Math I

-Goal 3 Goal 3 Percent of students scoring CCR (college and career ready) on Math I assessments will increase from 27.4% in September 2023 to 57% by June 2029

-Postsecondary Readiness

-Postsecondary Readiness

-2024 -29 Guardrails
+2024-29 Guardrails

-Equity over Equality: Equitable Distribution of Outcomes (Closing Gaps) Guardrail 1 While ensuring schools have the resources needed to meet student needs, the Superintendent shall not neglect strategies or resources for significantly reducing achievement gaps.
-Safety Guardrail 2 The Superintendent shall not allow an unsafe environment in schools, at school-related events, or on transportation.
-Attend to the Whole Child: Student Well -Being & Engagement Guardrail 3 The Superintendent shall not neglect social-emotional support; character development support; attendance support; or access to enrichment activities that successfully engage students.
+Equity over Equality: Equitable Distribution of Outcomes (Closing Gaps) Guardrail 1 While ensuring schools have the resources needed to meet student needs, the Superintendent shall not neglect strategies or resources for significantly reducing achievement gaps .
+Safety Safety Guardrail 2 The Superintendent shall not allow an unsafe environment in schools, at school-related events, or on transportation.
+Attend to the Whole Child: Student Well-Being & Engagement Guardrail 3 The Superintendent shall not neglect social-emotional support; character development support; attendance support; or access to enrichment activities that successfully engage students.
 Staffing: Teacher Recruitment, Retention & Engagement Guardrail 4 While ensuring all schools have teachers equipped to deliver high-quality instruction, the Superintendent shall neither neglect targeted nor comprehensive strategies for teacher recruitment, retention and engagement.